jullienl/HPE-Compute-Ops-Management/PowerShell/Onboarding/README.md

 **Note:** The first line is the header and must be "IP".

-To see a demonstration of this script in action, watch the following video:
+To see a demonstration of this script in action, watch the video — please note that it was created during the initial phase of development, and many aspects have been improved since then:

 [![Preparing and connecting HPE Servers to Compute Ops Management with PowerShell](https://img.youtube.com/vi/ZV0bmqmODmU/0.jpg)](https://youtu.be/ZV0bmqmODmU)